 Night means ½ hour after sunset to ½ hour before sunrise.

+Open season means the time during which fish may be legally taken.
 Snatching means taking fish not attracted by bait or artificial lure with hooks, gangs or similar devices whether or not baited.
 Snagging, lifting, and single hook snagging are types of snatching.
-Snatching is indicated by repeated or exaggerated jerking motions of the fishing rod.

 Spearfishing or "spear" means taking a fish with a hand-propelled single or multiple pronged pike, blade or harpoon.
 It does not include the mechanically propelled device commonly called a spear gun.